-He is an award-winning writer who follows Heinlein’s Rules avidly.
-He also enjoys the freedom of a technique called Writing Off Into the Dark, which he learned from professional writers Dean Wesley Smith and Kristine Kathryn Rusch.
+Harvey also enjoys the freedom of a technique called Writing Into the Dark, which he learned from professional writer Dean Wesley Smith.
 (See the blog roll.)

-Harvey’s works have been nominated for the Frankfurt (Germany) Book Fair Award, the Foreword Magazine Engraver’s Award, the Pushcart Prize, the BEA (NY) Book of the Year Award, and the National Book Award.
+Some of his poetry collections have been nominated for the Frankfurt (Germany) Book Fair Award, the Foreword Magazine Engraver’s Award, the Pushcart Prize, and the National Book Award.
+One of his books on writing (Writing Realistic Dialogue & Flash Fiction) finished in 5th place for the BEA (NY) Book of the Year Award (Education).

-Harvey says he envies his fellow StoneThread Publishing authors.
-He envies Gervasio Arrancado his rich cultural heritage and his wealth of acquaintances, Eric Stringer his frenetic frenzy, and Nick Porter his experiences.
-He studies them and their works and writes whatever scraps they leave to him.
+Harvey misses and envies his former personas.
+He envies Gervasio Arrancado his rich cultural heritage and his wealth of acquaintances, Eric Stringer his frenetic frenzy, and Nick Porter his plethora of experiences.
+He still studies them and their works and writes whatever scraps they leave to him.
 And he is appreciative.
 After all, there are writers starving in China.

 Here is one of Harvey’s short stories.
 Enjoy.